This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Parity Protected Files

-A great deal of space is consumed when two or three way ASM mirroring is used for files associated with database backup operations.
+A great deal of space is consumed when two or three way Oracle ASM mirroring is used for files associated with database backup operations.
 Backup files are write-once files, and this feature allows parity protection for protection rather than conventional mirroring.
 Considerable space savings are the result.

 Secure Cluster Communication